Big grant for Inner Loop trail was received by borough. See the press release for more

 See photos and video from the ride.

 On Wednesday, August 5 we will ride on the cart paths at the old Gettysburg Country Club/Golf Course and on roads in the surrounding neighborhoods.
-The ride will start in the parking lot of the old Country Club at 6 pm.
+The ride will start in the parking lot of the old Country Club (now used by Sydney's at Willoughby Run) at 6 p.m.
 The ride will take about 60 minutes and will go at a leisurely pace.

 On Saturday, August 22 we will ride on scenic country roads west of Gettysburg and will visit the Sachs Covered Bridge and cross Iron Bridge.
 This will be a fund raiser for HABPI.
 Riders are encouraged to collect donations from friends and businesses to support development of the Gettysburg Inner Loop Trail.
 People providing $50 of donations will receive a free HABPI t-shirt but donations are not required to participate.
 The ride will start at 9 am in the parking lot of the YWCA at 909 Fairfield Road (this is a change to the original start location so restrooms are available).
 The YWCA is contributing a free two week YWCA Trial Pass to all riders!
 The bike ride will cover about 13.7 miles and should take about 90 minutes, stopping to rest and rehydrate as necessary.
 The speed will be around 9 mph so you don't need to be a fast rider and a HABPI Board Member will stay at the back to provide help if needed.
 Here is the cue sheet.